California to pay victims of forced, coerced sterilizations

 A state law passed in 2014 bans sterilizations for the purpose of birth control at state prisons and local jails.
 The law permits sterilizations that are “medically necessary,” such as removing cancer, and requires facilities to report each year how many people were sterilized and for what reason.

 Questionable sterilizations also occurred in facilities run by local governments.
-In 2018, the Los Angeles County Board of Supervisors apologized for the more than 200 women who were sterilized at the Los Angeles-USC Medical Center between 1968 and 1974.
+In 2018, the Los Angeles County Board of Supervisors apologized after more than 200 women were sterilized at the Los Angeles-USC Medical Center between 1968 and 1974.

 Those people are not eligible for reparations under California's program.
 But advocates say they hope to include them in the future.

-Of the people California sterilized under its old eugenics law, just a few hundred are still alive, according to research conducted by California Latinas for Reproductive Justice.
-Including the inmates who were sterilized most recently, the group estimates more than 600 people would be eligible for reparations.
+Of the people California sterilized under its old eugenics law, just a few hundred are still alive, according to research conducted by the Sterilization and Social Justice Lab.
+Including the inmates who were sterilized most recently, advocates estimate more than 600 people would be eligible for reparations.

-But finding them will be difficult.
-The group estimates only about 25% of eligible people will ultimately apply for reparations and be paid.
+But finding them will be difficult, with advocates predicting only about 25% of eligible people will ultimately apply for reparations and be paid.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.